Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— Trixie Torralba · Makati City Food Tour · created over 2 years ago
+— Trixie Torralba · Makati City Food Tour · created almost 3 years ago

 Little Tokyo is something lot of people have heard of but only few know where or what it really is.
 Located in the midst of Makati Central Business District, Little Tokyo is a cluster of authentic Japanese restaurants with a unique setting.
 And because of its diversity, a lot of people get confused about where to go.
 Lined with red lanterns called akachōchin, each adorning Japanese characters, you can determine what food a restaurant serves.
 Unlike the other Japanese restaurants in the city, Little Tokyo has various restaurants each with their own special dishes.

 Aside from its authentic taste, the whole premise is patterned after a little village in Tokyo.
 For this reason, you can get lost, especially if you don’t know where to go.
 Depending on what you feel like eating, you can be able to try the authentic Japanese food in the area.
 But if you don’t know what each restaurant does best, you can get lost and end up disappointed.
 In order to have a pleasant experience in Little Tokyo, here are the restaurants that you must know of:Read more...

 Follow this guide to find these dishes wherever you go.
 Upload your own photos to show off the things you've tried.Spot 1 item to earn this badge.